martypowell/martypowell.github.io/about.md

 I spend a good amount of time outside of work developing.
 I really enjoy working on websites for small businesses and organizations and improving my programming skills.

 In my free time, I enjoy playing pretty much anything and hanging out with my family &amp; dogs in the wilderness.
-I'm always happy when I stumble into a good meal with lots of meat, a potato and an adult bevarage or two.
+I love a good meal with an adult beverage or two.

 When I grow up, I would love to be a Ruby on Rails or Full Stack Javascript developer.